yaroona224/FaceBlur/README.md

 # FaceBlur
-AI Privacy Filter for Sensitive Images
+AI Privacy Filter for ID card/ Passport Images

 ## 📌 Overview
-FaceBlur is an AI-powered system that detects and protects sensitive information in images, such as ID cards, passports, and faces.
-It uses computer vision to identify these regions and applies automatic blurring, ensuring user privacy in both static images and live video feeds.
+FaceBlur is an AI-powered system that detects and protects sensitive information in camera streams, such as ID cards, and passports.
+It uses computer vision to identify these regions and applies automatic blurring, ensuring user privacy in live video feeds.

 ## ✨ Features
-- Detects sensitive regions (faces, ID cards, passports)
+- Detects sensitive regions (ID cards, passports)
 - Automatically applies blur to hide private information
-- Works on both images and real-time camera streams
+- Works on real-time camera streams
-- Includes visualization tools for bounding boxes and brightness analysis

 ## 🗂 Dataset